Tri-Tip Sandwich (Smoked Tri Tip Sandwich)

-If you don’t have a Blackstone, you can use a cast iron skillet to caramelize the onions and the broil setting in your oven to melt the cheese on the sandwiches.
+If you don’t have a Blackstone, you can use a cast iron skillet on your trusty range to caramelize the onions and the broil setting in your oven to melt the cheese on the sandwiches.

 For the full details, scroll down to the printable recipe card for step-by-step instructions.

-- Sauté the red onions on the Blackstone or in a skillet until caramelized.
+- Sauté the red onions on the Blackstone or in a skillet until they are caramelized.

 - Slice the ciabatta rolls in half and toast them on the Blackstone or in your toaster.